-As of December 31, 2020, our healthcare investment portfolio consisted of interests in 74 properties, including 71 senior housing communities.
-Our 71 seniors housing communities are located throughout the United States in 26 states with a population of nearly 7,000 residents and approximately 5,700 community-level staff.
-As of March 4, 2021, as reported by our senior housing operators and tenants, we had 19 active, confirmed positive cases among our residents and staff members in 11 of our communities located in seven states.
-The number of confirmed cases in our senior housing communities may continue to increase depending on the duration, scope and depth of the COVID-19 pandemic as well as the timing and extent of ceasing stay at home and other social distancing restrictions from state and local governmental agencies.
+As of December 31, 2021, our 71 seniors housing communities were located throughout the United States in 26 states with a population of nearly 7,000 residents and approximately 4,700 community-level staff.
+As of March 21, 2022, as reported by our senior housing operators, we had 17 active, confirmed positive cases among our residents and staff members in seven of our communities located in six states.
+The number of confirmed cases in our senior housing communities has and will continue to fluctuate based on the duration, scope and depth of the COVID-19 pandemic, including new variants of the virus and vaccination rates, as well as the timing and extent of imposing/ceasing vaccine or mask mandates, or stay at home and other social distancing restrictions from state and local governmental agencies.

-As described below in "Liquidity and Capital Resources", as of December 31, 2020, we had \$211.7 million in liquidity, consisting of approximately \$61.5 million in cash on hand and approximately \$150.2 million of availability under our Revolving Credit Facility.
+As of December 31, 2021, we had approximately \$67.3 million in liquidity (consisting of \$53.2 million in cash on hand and \$14.1 million of availability under our Revolving Credit Facility).
 We remain focused on maintaining liquidity and financial flexibility and continue to monitor developments as we deal with the disruptions and uncertainties from a business and financial perspective relating to COVID-19.